Obviously, posing the question implies its answer.

 Politicians may tout the virtues of our “progressive” tax system, but it doesn’t really favor the poor over the rich.

 Nor does it favor the rich over the poor, not when 40% of federal tax receipts come from 1% of the population.
 Fairly or otherwise, the tax system favors the diligent over the unprepared.
-(As most things in life, so maybe the system is fair.)
 Specifically, the system favors independent businesspeople over salaried workers.

-This topic requires a book-length explanation (such as the groundbreaking and heretical ControlYourCash), but to summarize, starting your own business lets you enjoy tax advantages wage slaves only dream of.
-Take two people in the same field, making like incomes, living in the same city (which means their costs of living should be similar), only one owns his own business and the other works for someone else.
+This topic requires a book-length explanation, but to summarize, starting your own business lets you enjoy tax advantages wage slaves only dream of.
+Take two people in the same field, making like incomes, living in the same city — the only exception being that one owns his own business and the other works for someone else.
 It’s eminently possible that the latter person’s tax bill is nine times the former’s.

 Declare your independence today, if your career lets you make a horizontal shift to entrepreneurship.
-If you’re an anesthesiologist, it’ll be hard to rent out an office and put up a sign that reads “Mepivacaine Administered Here—Happy Hour 4–7.”
-But if you’re an accountant, real estate agent, home inspector, software engineer, attorney* or in any kind of creative profession, you can take advantage of complex tax laws.
+If you’re an anesthesiologist, it’ll be hard to rent out an office and put up a sign that reads “Mepivacaine Administered Here — Happy Hour 4 – 7.”
+But if you’re an accountant, real estate agent, home inspector, engineer, attorney* or in any kind of creative profession, you can take advantage of complex tax laws.

 I’m not talking about the kind of entrepreneurship that requires you to open a physical storefront and spend years building a customer base.
 I’m talking about changes you can make now that will immediately impact your bottom line.

 I tried to go as long as I could without using the first-person pronoun, but my story illustrates the point.
-Four years ago I was working for a decently-sized advertising agency as a senior copywriter, making somewhat more than the nation’s per capita income.
+A decade ago I was working for a decently-sized advertising agency as a senior copywriter, making somewhat more than the nation’s per capita income.
 One day I ran the numbers and realized I could make more money going out on my own.

 I collected most of my new clients, other ad agencies, via word-of-mouth.
-But most importantly, I took on the very agency I’d left as a client.
-And charged them about 30% more than they paid me as an employee.
-There are two components to that: 1) they were underpaying me to begin with, but had to cough up once I exercised my leverage and threatened to walk and B) the daily rate they paid me after the switch was just for the services I rendered – nothing else.
-It included no employee benefits, no capital expenditures for a workstation, no space reserved for me at the office Christmas party (thank God), no food/clothing/transportation allowance, no 6.2% Federal Insurance Contributions Act tax, no unemployment insurance premium.
+But most importantly, I took on the very agency I’d left as a client — and charged them about 30% more than they paid me as an employee.
+There are two components to that: 1) they were underpaying me to begin with, but had to cough up once I exercised my leverage and threatened to walk and B) the daily rate they paid me after the switch was just for the services I rendered nothing else.
+It included no employee benefits, no capital expenditures for a workstation, no space reserved for me at the office Christmas party, no food allowance, no 6.2% Federal Insurance Contributions Act tax, no unemployment insurance premium.
 The responsibility for all that now fell on me.

 Which is wonderful.
 It meant that instead of my former employer enjoying all the possible tax deductions from my labor, I got to take advantage of them.
 My taxes got a little more complicated — I now had to keep more detailed records, and file quarterly instead of annually — but the benefits grossly outweighed the costs.